 An amendment is usually sufficient to make changes when you get married or have a new child that needs to be added as a beneficiary of your trust.
 If, however, you need to make extensive revisions, revocation may be better.
 You can start over and make sure the terms are accurate and not confusing.

-If you have questions regarding funding trusts, or any other estate planning needs, please contact Sexton, Bailey Attorneys, PA online or by calling us at (479) 443-0062.
+If you have questions regarding funding trusts, or any other estate planning needs, please contact Wilcox Attorneys, PA online or by calling us at (479) 443-0062.